Davus pentaloris

 🤌 Husbandry

 Davus pentaloris should be housed alone.
-A practical enclosure can be more compact than for giant tarantulas, but it should still provide depth for substrate and a secure retreat.
+A practical enclosure can be more compact than for giant tarantulas, but it should still provide substrate depth, a secure retreat, ventilation, and a reachable water source.

 - Adequate substrate depth